 The translocation of large species is, however, not without risks and can lead to conflicts with human populations as large species interact with human activities such as agriculture, logging, hunting, and development.
 In the United States, for example, the reintroduction of elks, Cervus canadensis, was associated with increased costs to local communities as they saw their fences being more damaged, their crops being more depredated, and their livestock catching more disease (Mc Cann et al, 2021; Hegel et al, 2009).
 One way to prevent the likely increases in human-wildlife conflicts following species translocations is to identify areas likely to be colonized by introduced individuals, so that targeted actions can be strategically deployed early enough to mitigate the risks associated with population expansion.
 This step is generally done by mapping habitat suitability at landscape scales using approaches such as species distribution modelling, and rarely, individual based modelling (see e.g., Marucco and McIntire 2010).

-##something about the fact that (i) IBM rarely used, (ii) difference between IBMs by Marucco and the new iSSF framework
+Mechanistic individual-based models can make readily interpretable predictions of population expansion (e.g. xxx).
+However their reliability depends on how accurately the set of “movement rules” for individuals reflects the true movement of individual animals.
+Developing such rules heuristically or based on separately defined habitat suitability maps has provided previous insights (e.g. xxx).
+An alternative approach, based more directly on animal movement, is to develop such rules directly from empirical movement data collected by animal GPS collars.

 In this study, we aim to use the recently developed integrated Step Selection Function approach by Signer and colleagues (2023) to build a predictive, spatially explicit, individual-based model to examine reintroduced Corsican red deer (Cervus elaphus) population expansion in Corsica.
 The case of the Corsican red deer is particularly interesting as island fauna, in general, has been known to undergo a much higher extinction rate than continental fauna (Wood et al. 2017), and yet research on the consequences of species translocations within islands remains poorly studied.
 Although previously abundant, the Corsican deer completely disappeared from this highly topographically heterogeneous island in 1970 due to illegal hunting and habitat fragmentation (vineyards).
 Following its extinction in the wild, a conservation program started in the eighties (Mandas et al, 2017), with deer being translocated from Sardinia and raised in natural reserves in Corsica for several years before being released into the wild in 1998.
 Translocated individuals were released in three very different locations: Moltifau, in the North of the island; San Petru di venacu in the Centre; and Zicavu in the South.